 In mergers and acquisitions, there is often confusion between friendly takeovers vs hostile takeovers.
-What differentiates between the two?
+How can one differentiate between the two?

-The difference between a friendly and hostile takeover resides in the manner in which the company is taken over by.
-In a friendly takeover, the target company’s management and board of directors approve the takeover proposal.
-However, in a hostile takeover, the management and board of directors of the target company do not approve the takeover proposal.
+The difference between a friendly and hostile takeover is solely in the manner in which the company is taken over.
+In a friendly takeover, the target company’s management and board of directors approve the takeover proposal and help to implement it.
+However, in a hostile takeover, the management and board of directors of the targeted company oppose the intended takeover.

-Depending on whether the takeover is friendly or hostile, the acquirer company employs different takeover strategies.
-They will be discussed in more detail below.
+Depending on whether the takeover is friendly or hostile, the acquiring company employs different takeover strategies.
+These are discussed in more detail below.
 First, we must understand how takeovers work and why they happen.

 What is a Takeover and Why Do Takeovers Happen?

 A takeover is the purchase of a company (the target) by another company (the acquirer or bidder).
 Whether the takeover is friendly or hostile, the resulting transaction results in the merging of the two companies into one.
 A takeover happens for several reasons, including:

 1. To realize operational efficiencies and economies of scale

 By creating a larger company through the merger of two smaller companies, the resulting company is able to realize operational efficiencies and economies of scale (assuming that they operate in a similar industry and/or use similar resources).